ramit21/machine-learning-python/algorithms/Liniar Regression/README.md

 It's a type of Supervised Regression ML model.

-target is liniarly (directly or inversely) related to the features.
+target is linearly (directly or inversely) related to the features.

 i.e. target = ax + by + c